 The Vajrasan though is so well protected that you hardly get a full view of it.
-The tree being too close to the wall of the temple is worrisome.
-With the temple wall on one side and protective covers on other side, I am not sure how the tree is breathing.
-Around the Balustrade we could see a lot of art work made with Yak butter.
+The tree is too close to the wall of the temple is worrisome.
+With the temple wall on one side and protective covers on another side, I am not sure how the tree is breathing.
+Around the Balustrade, we could see a lot of artwork made with Yak butter.
 I wish I could see some of them being made.
 Around the tree and on the steps and just about anywhere were devotees.
-Some chanting with rosary in their hands, some singing, some meditating and some reading manuscripts.
+Some chanting with the rosary in their hands, some singing, some meditating and some reading manuscripts.

 The first point when you go down the steps is Ajpal Nigrodh Vriksh where Budhha had spent one week after enlightenment.
 Where he is supposed to have said that a human being is a Brahmin by Karma and not by birth.
 Animesh Lochan Chaitya is on the right as you enter the temple.
 Is built at the place where Buddha spent one week looking at the Bodhi tree without batting his eyelid.
 To express his gratitude to the tree for giving him shelter and knowledge.
 Besides the right wall of the temple is Cankramana where the lotus has come up when Buddha put his feet there.
 Today the symbolic lotus have been put there.
 This is a place where devotees like to pray by putting as many flowers as possible.

-A gigantic 80 ft statue of Buddha in Dhyan Mudra or the meditative pose built by the Japanese organization Daijokyo a few years back is one of the must see places in Bodh Gaya now.
-Built by joining pink chunar sandstone slabs, this statue has been designed by the famous Ganapathi Stapathi.
-The 6 ft high lotus on which Buddha sits is made in yellow stone.
+A gigantic 80 ft statue of Buddha in Dhyan Mudra or the meditative pose built by the Japanese organization Daijokyo a few years back is one of the must-see places in Bodh Gaya now.
+Built by joining pink Chunar sandstone slabs, this statue has been designed by the famous Ganapathi Stapathi.
+The 6 ft high lotus on which Buddha sits is made of yellow stone.
 The statue is flanked on three sides by statues of 10 of Buddha’s most famous disciples who stand in various yogic mudras.
-Sheer scale of the statue will overwhelm you.
+The sheer scale of the statue will overwhelm you.

 The Thai monastery, which is locally known as Naulakha as 9 lakhs were spent on building it when it was made.
 It is quite an impressive one with elaborate paintings in its walls and window doors.
 All the temples and monasteries are extremely well maintained despite the huge crowds that visit them.
 An interesting feature is plants that have been brought from the native places and are blooming here in these monasteries.